Niya05/Algebra_Projektni-zadatak-Chat-app/README.md

 ## Features

 - [x] Create and send text messages with author's name and timestamp displayed
-- [x] Every chat room member is identifiable by name and colour
+- [x] Each chat member is indentified by an unique color
-- [x] Integrate with Scaledrone to provide real-time chat functionality
+- [x] Integrated with Scaledrone so you can chat in real-time
-- [x] Host as GitHub repository

 ## Roadmap

 - [ ] "Typing..." indicator
 - [ ] Dark theme toggle
-- [ ] Improve dinosaur icon animations